-While all of these issues are important, the two that aroused the most vehement response and were of most concern to PPFs and the subject of most of the submissions were the first two - an increased distribution rate (15% of income) and improving public accountability (making contact details of PPFs publicly available).
-As mentioned above, this thesis chapter examines only one aspect of this Inquiry, the call for and the reaction to increased public accountability.
-The Paper's suggestion for greater accountability was minimal, being only that the government was considering making contact details publicly available as this 'would allow charities seeking funding to make representations to PPFs'.
+While these issues are important, the two that aroused the most vehement response and were of most concern to PPFs and the subject of most of the submissions were the first two - an increased distribution rate (15% of income) and improving public accountability (making contact details of PPFs publicly available).
+As mentioned above, this article examines only one aspect of this Inquiry, the call for and the reaction to increased public accountability.
+Treasury's suggestion for greater accountability was minimal, being only that the government was considering making contact details publicly available as this 'would allow charities seeking funding to make representations to PPFs'.
 Trustees were reminded again that PPFs receive significant tax concessions.